Coastal Flood Mapping Project

 The Lower Sunshine Coast is defined by its proximity to the ocean.
 With over 509 kilometres of coastline, flooding from sea level rise and increased storm wave action is a growing hazard facing the region.

-This project addresses the challenges and risks for vulnerable areas and how our community can become more resilient to coastal flooding.
+This project explores the challenges and risks for vulnerable areas and how our community can become more resilient to coastal flooding.

 Working together the Sunshine Coast Regional District (SCRD), Town of Gibsons, District of Sechelt and the Islands Trust, launched the Coastal Flood Mapping project to better understand current and future flood hazards and to inform land use planning to address them.

-The project will update coastal flood hazard mapping for a range of future sea level rise scenarios, and develop recommendations for adaptation and updating Official Community Plan guidelines for development along the coast.
+The project will update coastal flood hazard mapping for a range of future sea level rise scenarios, and develop recommendations for adaptation and updates to Official Community Plan guidelines for development along the coast.

 The Lower Sunshine Coast is defined by its proximity to the ocean.
 With over 509 kilometres of coastline, flooding from sea level rise and increased storm wave action is a growing hazard facing the region.

-This project addresses the challenges and risks for vulnerable areas and how our community can become more resilient to coastal flooding.
+This project explores the challenges and risks for vulnerable areas and how our community can become more resilient to coastal flooding.

 Working together the Sunshine Coast Regional District (SCRD), Town of Gibsons, District of Sechelt and the Islands Trust, launched the Coastal Flood Mapping project to better understand current and future flood hazards and to inform land use planning to address them.

-The project will update coastal flood hazard mapping for a range of future sea level rise scenarios, and develop recommendations for adaptation and updating Official Community Plan guidelines for development along the coast.
+The project will update coastal flood hazard mapping for a range of future sea level rise scenarios, and develop recommendations for adaptation and updates to Official Community Plan guidelines for development along the coast.